-Study on campus or online in 2022
+Study in-person or online

-In 2022, all courses offered by the Crawford School will be available for either online or on campus study.
-Online students are expected to attend live online sessions at a particular time each week for their courses.
+In 2023, all graduate courses offered by the Crawford School will be available for either in-person or online study.
+All students are expected to attend live sessions at particular times each week for their courses.
 Crawford online courses are not ‘study at your own pace’.
 International students studying on an Australian student visa should enrol in in-person courses.

-Real-time interaction, discussion and debate between students and with convenors is an central part of the learning experience.
+Real-time interaction, discussion and debate between students and with convenors is a central part of the learning experience.
 Attendance at interactive classes is important for both on campus and online students.